SPECTRE (Eurostars)- PTA procedures in MRI

-Open Mind (Horizon 2020)- customized production of medical devices
+Open Mind (Horizon 2020)- customized production of medical devices- cpmpleted 2018

-On september 1st 2015 Nano4Imaging has started an new Horizon project entitled OpenMind, lead by Fraunhofer IPT (Aachen), involving a total of 9 partners, including 6 SMEs to further develop and extend the production system for medical devices.
-The official program kick-off was on April 27th 2016 in Brussels, with the project officer and monitor.
-The project enables Nano4Imaging as enduser in the consortium, to further optimize the current production process for current and new MRI compatible instruments.
+OpenMind, is a Horizon 2020 project lead by Fraunhofer IPT (Aachen), involving a total of 9 partners, including 6 SMEs to further develop and extend the production system for medical devices.
+The official program kick-off was on April 27th 2016 in Brussels.
+The project enables Nano4Imaging as end-user in the consortium, to further optimize the current production process for current and new MRI compatible instruments.
 Partners are Fraunhofer IPT (coordinator), Diribet, Blue Acre Technology, Tamponcolor, Gimac, ICS and Fond Politechnica Milano.
 The OPENMIND_brandbook can be downloaded here.
 The latest two newsletters can de downloaded from NewsletterN2 and Newsletter-N3.

-Marie-Curie training network (iTERM)– contrast agents for MRI
+Marie-Curie training network (iTERM)– contrast agents for MRI- completed 2017

 The overarching scientific objective of iTERM was the development of new materials and implants for the bio-engineering of soft tissue (skin, urogenital) and hard (bone) tissue as well as state-of-the-art novel multimodality visualisation procedures to monitor the implants.
 In collaboration with the research group on Experimental and Molecular Imaging (prof. Fabian Kiessling) at the Technical University of Aachen (RWTH) new MRI contrast agents, based on hemin derivatives were developed and a European patent was obtained (EP 3295 962 ).